 Gesture is likely the best player Overwatch among current tanks.
 And we’re not saying this lightly.
 His rise to glory began on GC Busan, an unknown team that finished second at APEX Challengers Season 4 to qualify for the main league.
 No one expected much of them for APEX Season 4, but the newcomers took over the league and upset established squads like Lunatic Hai and Cloud9 KongDoo to score a first-place finish.
 Later on, the entire GC Busan lineup was acquired by London Spitfire, and Gesture went on to assert his dominance in the Overwatch League.

 That’s not the only thing he’s good at, though.
 Profit is downright oppressive on heroes like Junkrat, Genji, and even Roadhog.
 His versatility was vital to Spitfires’ victory in Stage 1 of the Overwatch League.
 But even when his team started slumping, Profit never wavered.
-And if London representatives manage to reclaim their former glory, Profit will be at the vanguard of their offensive.
+He played for the London Spitfire with his reliable tank, Gesture and today they spearhead the unstoppable force called Seoul Dynasty.

 The most noteworthy thing about him is that he isn’t your conventional support.
 In fact, he deals a ton of damage in most of his games to the point where he regularly outshines experienced DPS players.
 JJoNak knows the ins and outs of his hero so well that he’s consistently picking off enemy snipers and creating openings for his teammates.
 Granted, his team sets him up for success, but few other players could display the same relentless aggression on Zenyatta.
 And considering Overwatch teams are now trying to emulate JJoNak’s playstyle, he deserves a lot of credit for being so dominant in the support position.

 Now, I know what you’re thinking: how can Ryujehong be the second-best player Overwatch has ever seen when JJoNak outshines him in terms of recent results?
-Indeed, if you look at the latest showings, JJoNak is a more impactful support.
+Indeed, if you look at the latest showings, JJoNak is a more impactful support He should be ahead of him in our top 10 Overwatch players, right?.
 However, he’s still at the start of his competitive journey, so it’s hard to tell how long his success will last.
 And Ryujehong has already forged a legacy.

 As one of the oldest players in the scene, Ryujehong kicked off his career on Lunatic Hai.
 On this team, he claimed two APEX championships and revolutionized the way people viewed the support position.
 He spent the most time on Zenyatta, but it was his Ana that pushed him into the realm of legends.